rodrigolustosa/R-GOES-imagery-viewer/README.md

 - [ ] Get coordinates and values by clicking on the map
 - [ ] cancel download button
 - [ ] Interactive option to draw boxes
+  - [ ] by typing limits explicitly
+  - [ ] by drawing box on the plot with the mouse
+  - [ ] new boxes will be on a list
+  - [ ] boxes edition mode (limits, boxes names and boxes color can be edited, and boxes can be excluded)
+  - [ ] plots of boxes will be on new tabs (including supervised cloud classification diagrams)
+- [ ] Interactive option to draw paths (cuts)
+  - [ ] same as boxes
+  - [ ] export paths as .csv or text file
+  - [ ] path can be drawn in latitude/longitude projection or in the shortest distance
+- [ ] create Profiles (or Projects) so the user can save boxes and paths and reopen them in new session
 - [ ] time interval of older GOES-16 data was 15 minutes, not 10 minutes.
 Cover these images as well

 #### Different data sources: